yousafmaha7/ACPPred-ESM2/README.md

 # ACP-ESM2: Machine Learning and Transfer Learning based Anticancer Peptide Prediction Web Tool
-ACP-ESM2 is novel, state of the art, machine learning and transfer learning based web application that employs a pretrained ESM-2 model and AdaBoost classifier to perform anticancer peptide (ACP) classification.
+ACP-ESM2 is a novel, state of the art, machine learning and transfer learning based web application that employs a pretrained ESM-2 model and AdaBoost classifier to perform anticancer peptide (ACP) classification.
 ## Features

 - Accepts peptide sequences in FASTA format